Xorfor/Domoticz-SunMoon-Plugin/README.md

     sudo service domoticz.sh restart
     ```
 1. Make sure that "Accept new Hardware Devices" is enabled in Domoticz settings
-1. Go to "Hardware" page and add new hardware with Type "PWS"
+1. Go to "Hardware" page and add new hardware with Type "SunMoon"
-1. Enter the Port number as used in WS View
 1. Press Add

 ### Update